How to Stop Windshield Cracks From Spreading

 Drive carefully

 Driving over potholes, especially at high speeds, can put significant strain on your windshield.
-Damaged windshield is not as strong as an undamaged one and there are several safety concerns when driving with one.
+Damaged windshield is not as strong as an undamaged one and there are multiple safety concerns when driving with one.

 These are all just temporary measures to stop windshield cracks from spreading, and it’s always important to consult professionals and repair your windshield as soon as possible.